sillsdev/TheCombine/docs/nuc_instructions_for_use/nuc_instructions_for_use.md

 _The Combine_ can be installed on a small, portable computer, such as an _Intel NUC_, for use in areas with poor or no internet connection.
 The NUC is configured to create a WiFi Access Point for access to _The Combine_ that is installed on the NUC.
-This documents provides instructions for how to connect to the NUC and start using _The Combine_.
+This document provides instructions for how to connect to the NUC and start using _The Combine_.

 ## 1. Power On